EdJoPaTo/website-stalker-example/com/repebble/store/index.md

 ### What if the tariff situation changes? ###

 It's highly likely that worldwide tariffs will change between now and when we start shipping.
 If tariffs change dramatically, we will pass these costs along to you and require further payment, even for US orders.
-If this occurs, we will email you before shipping to confirm your order - you will have the option to cancel your pre-order and get a full refund.
+If this occurs, we will email you before shipping to confirm your order - you will have the option to cancel your pre-order and get a full refund (minus credit card transaction fees, for pre-orders placed after March 21, 2025).

 ### Can I email/tweet/DM and try to convince you to add X/Y/Z feature? ###